SelfMadeSystem/theme-test/README.md

 It uses a combination of CSS variables, JavaScript, and TailwindCSS to allow for a high degree of customization.

+This was made as a proof of concept for a project I'm working on, but I thought it was cool enough to share.

 ## Features

 - [x] Colors